Close

 CHANGING HOW CITIES ARE BUILT IN THE GLOBAL SOUTH

-The majority of construction will happen in the global south, especially in Africa.
+The majority of construction will happen in the Global South, especially in Africa.
 Given the current carbon footprint of buildings, we need to address this issue adequately in order to keep our climate goals attainable.
-Cape Town was chosen due to its readiness for transitioning into a climate resilient city, because of extreme weather events in recent years.
+Cape Town was chosen due to its readiness for transitioning into a climate resilient city because of extreme weather events in recent years.
 This pilot project offers more sustainable solutions for change in other Sub-Saharan African cities.

 The aim: to design a transition process for a regenerative built environment in Cape Town for other cities to benefit from.